 Budgeting Bullet Journal Setup

-This year I set up my bullet journal budget layouts by mixing the budgeting methods mentioned above.
+First and foremost, I set up my bullet journal budget layouts by mixing the budgeting methods mentioned above.

 Firstly, I write down all my income sources (green).